 It is within human nature to enjoy working with those who you share a greater affinity with.
 However, there are a number of pitfalls associated with favouritism in the workplace.
 At a very basically level it is intrinsically unfair, which in turn, is a quick and easy way to lose the respect of your team.
 Managers who also fall foul of favouritism may excuse poor quality of work or exclude employees in favour of a select few.
 Although to you these may seem like small issues, from the perspective of the employee these are particularly damaging.
 Favouritism can lower the morale of other employees, reducing engagement and lowering productivity.

-Mistakes happen.
-There is no need to employ an autocratic approach to every mistake made.
-When a mistake is made, have a healthy one-on-one meeting about the source of the issue, the impact and resolution.
+Resolution: When a mistake is made, have a healthy one-on-one meeting about the source of the issue, the impact and resolution.
 Engender a constructive attitude and make sure that it is a learning curve for the employee.
-With that being said, it is important not to be over lenient.
-You cannot allow for continuous mistakes of the same nature or from the same employee.
 As a manager, it is important to find a balance between leniency and strictness when responding to mistakes and generating policies.

 The overriding factor which differentiates a group of people from an effective team is a clear goal.
 A bad manager provides no clear goals and no action plan.
 This leaves a team of employees in complete disarray.
 With no clear objectives and no coherent communication from their manager, team productivity, satisfaction and engagement rapidly declines.
 This has a huge impact on departmental and organisational success.